causztic/nextjs-blog/posts/distinct-on-clause.md

 This shows that the query will indeed only run once, while also preserving the pagination.

-The query return was what I wanted:

-one latest message per sender, sorted by the messages' created_at date with the latest one first.
+The query return was what I wanted: one latest message per sender, sorted by the messages' created_at.